Running Point

 Running Point is an American sports comedy television series created by Elaine Ko, Mindy Kaling, Ike Barinholtz, and David Stassen, and starring Kate Hudson.
 The series premiered on Netflix on February 27, 2025.
-In March 2025, the series was renewed for a second season.
+In March 2025, the series was renewed for a second season which premiered on April 23, 2026.
+On May 13, 2026, the show was renewed for a third season.

-Synopsis
+Premise

-Isla Gordon, a reformed party girl, gets the shot of a lifetime to prove herself as she is left in charge of her family's pro basketball team, but she soon learns that running a basketball team comes with its own set of problems and surprises both on and off the court.
+Isla Gordon, a reformed party girl, gets the shot of a lifetime to prove herself as she is left in charge of her family's pro basketball team, but she soon learns that running a basketball team comes with its own set of challenges both on and off the court.